warrant-dev/warrant/migrations/datastore/postgres/README.md

     hostname: localhost
     database: warrant
     sslmode: disable
-eventstore:
-  synchronizeEvents: false
-  postgres:
-    username: replace_with_username
-    password: replace_with_password
-    hostname: localhost
-    database: warrant_events
-    sslmode: disable
 ```

-Note: You must use 2 different databases for `datastore` and `eventstore`.
-You can create the databases via the postgres command line and configure them as the `database` attribute under datastore and eventstore.
+Note: You can create a databases via the postgres command line and configure it as the `database` attribute under `datastore`.

-The `synchronizeEvents` attribute in the eventstore section is false by default.
-Setting it to true means that all events will be tracked in order within the same transaction (helpful for testing locally).

 ## Running db migrations